jvandenrym/jvandenrym.github.io/_posts/2014-10-10-the-beefy-icon.md

 ---
 title:  The meat of the burger icon
 teaser: What is the future of the hamburger icon as a responsive design pattern?
 It is a widely adopted UI design pattern that already was in use long before mobile and responsive even existed.
 Xerox Star (1981) used it for contextual menus already then.
-Contextual menus and site navigation of a website are not equal concepts.
-The idea behind it to save screen real estate was the main goal.
+Contextual menus save screen real estate.
 layout: post
 ---

 ##Why hamburger icons?

-It is a widely adopted UI design pattern that already was in use long before mobile and responsive even existed.
 Xerox Star (1981) used it for contextual menus already then.
-Contextual menus and site navigation of a website are not equal concepts.
-The idea behind it to save screen real estate was the main goal.

 {% image xerox_big.png "Xerox Star burger icon" "Xerox Star burger icon" %}